Should You DITY?

-If you find that packing up your stuff is more work than it is worth, than a DITY move may not be right for you.
-The stress and effort put towards doing the work ourselves has always been worth the financial pay-off in the end for our family, but that is something you will need to discuss for yours.
+If you find that packing up your stuff is more work than it's worth, then a DITY move may not be right for you.
+The stress and effort put towards doing the work ourselves has always been worth the financial pay-off in the end for our family, but that is something you'll need to decide.

-If you decide that a DITY move is the right choice for you and your family, this is what you need to know.
+If you decide that a DITY move is the right choice for you and your family, here's what you need to know.

 You'll be responsible for all moving expenses up front.
 This includes the cost of your rental moving truck, moving supplies, gas, weight tickets, and tolls for said vehicle.
-At the end of your trip, you will submit your receipts for each expense you made in regards to moving for reimbursement.
+At the end of your trip, you'll submit receipts for each expense you made in regards to moving for reimbursement.

-Some of your expenses will overlap with a typical, non DITY, PCS.
+Some of your expenses will overlap with a typical PCS.
 For example, you will still receive per diem for hotel costs, food, and gas for your personal vehicles.
 You also receive a Dislocation Allowance (DLA) and Temporary Lodging Expense (TLE).

-There is some paperwork that accompanies a DITY move you'll need to understand.
+There is some paperwork that accompanies a DITY move.
 Once you arrive at your new duty station, you must submit your claim with the transportation office within 45 days of completing your move.
 Your claim should include DD Form 2278, DD Form 1351-2, certified weight tickets (empty and full), PCS orders, receipts for rental equipment, fuel, tolls, and fees for weight tickets.
 Reimbursement for personal travel (food and lodging), pay, and allowances is completely separate from the claim for a DITY move.

 You'll receive reimbursement through the incentive the military provides to you for moving yourself.
 This encompasses the cost of the rental moving truck, moving supplies, weight tickets, and other "moving yourself" related items.

 Don’t let a DITY PCS move overwhelm you.
 Decide what is best for your family and embrace it!
-If you choose to complete a DITY move, use the resources that are provided to you.
+If you choose to complete a DITY move, use the resources the military provides.
 Remember, there are many other families around you that choose to relocate this way.
 My husband and I are right there with you!